-and conditioned substantially as follows: KNOW ALL MEN BY THESE PRESENTS: that we of as principal, and as surety, are held and firmly bound unto the state of Nexico, in the just and full sum of dollars (\$) for the payment which, well and truly to be made, we bind ourselves and all our heirs, personal representatives, successors and assigns, jointly and severally, firmly by these pre lew t of Dated the day of , A.D., 19 The condition of the foregoing obligation is such that WHEREAS, the said principal, in consideration of the receipt of certain moneys of in the state of New Mexico on deposit, (the amount whereof shall be subject withdrawal or diminution by the treasurer of said as the requirements said shall demand, and which amount may be increased or decreased as said tre may determine) and for the privilege of keeping the same, has agreed to pay and pay the said in the state of New Mexico, interest on all moneys so deposited at the rate fixed by the board of finance of said , to wit: at the rate of per centum per annum, the same to be paid monthly on the first deach month, upon the average daily balance of the moneys of said see deposit for the preceding month or fraction thereof: et to of asurer will ay of NOW THEREFORE, if the said principal shall, from the day of 19 , on the first of each and every month, render to the treasurer and the boa finance of said a statement, in duplicate, showing in detail, the daily balance of said moneys, so held by said principal on deposit, and the amount of in accrued thereon, for the last preceding month, and shall pay over said deposit an interest, upon the check, order or demand in writing of the officer thereunto duly authorized, and shall calculate, credit and pay interest as aforesaid, at the rate and the manner aforesaid, and shall, in all respects save and keep the said and harmless by reason of the making of said deposit or deposits, and shall gene do and perform each and everything [every thing] required of depositories of public funds to be done and performed by the provisions of a certain act of the state of Nexico, entitled, "An Act in Relation to Public Moneys," enacted by the sixth legisle rd of nterest d said d in safe rally c of the state of New Mexico and all amendments thereof and any and all other acts in relation to public moneys then the obligation shall be void and of no effect, otherwise to be and remain in full force and virtue.
+KNOW ALL MEN BY THESE PRESENTS: that we of as principal, and as surety, are held and firmly bound unto the state of New Mexico, in the just and full sum of dollars (\$) for the payment of which, well and truly to be made, we bind ourselves and all our heirs, personal representatives, successors and assigns, jointly and severally, firmly by these presents.

+Dated the day of , A.D., 19

+The condition of the foregoing obligation is such that

+WHEREAS, the said principal, in consideration of the receipt of certain moneys of in the state of New Mexico on deposit, (the amount whereof shall be subject to withdrawal or diminution by the treasurer of said as the requirements of said shall demand, and which amount may be increased or decreased as said treasurer may determine) and for the privilege of keeping the same, has agreed to pay and will pay the said in the state of New Mexico, interest on all moneys so deposited at the rate fixed by the board of finance of said, to wit: at the rate of per centum per annum, the same to be paid monthly on the first day of each month, upon the average daily balance of the moneys of said so on deposit for the preceding month or fraction thereof:

+NOW THEREFORE, if the said principal shall, from the day of, A.D., 19, on the first of each and every month, render to the treasurer and the board of finance of said a statement, in duplicate, showing in detail, the daily balance of said moneys, so held by said principal on deposit, and the amount of interest accrued thereon, for the last preceding month, and shall pay over said deposit and said interest, upon the check, order or demand in writing of the officer thereunto duly authorized, and shall calculate, credit and pay interest as aforesaid, at the rate and in the manner aforesaid, and shall, in all respects save and keep the said safe and harmless by reason of the making of said deposit or deposits, and shall generally do and perform each and everything [every thing] required of depositories of public funds to be done and performed by the provisions of a certain act of the state of New Mexico, entitled, "An Act in Relation to Public Moneys," enacted by the sixth legislature of the state of New Mexico and all amendments thereof and any and all other acts in relation to public moneys then the obligation shall be void and of no effect, otherwise to be and remain in full force and virtue.